kazvorpal/resume-webcomponents/README.md

 It replaces React with Web Components.

-This is a more modern, universal way of doing something like React but better.
+This is a more modern, universal way of doing the same thing.

 You can view the running code at https://kazvorpal.github.io/resume-webcomponents/